Tiger Woods Fast Facts

 Timeline:

-1978 - At the age of two, wins a putting contest with Bob Hope.
+1978 - At the age of 2, wins a putting contest with Bob Hope.
 The match was staged for the "Mike Douglas Show."

-1978 - At the age of two, wins a putting contest with Bob Hope.
+1978 - At the age of 2, wins a putting contest with Bob Hope.
 The match was staged for the "Mike Douglas Show."

 1980 - Appears on the TV show "That's Incredible."